-For years, real estate agents have known that buyers respond more favorably to a property that has furniture and other decorations that simulate the feeling of a “lived-in” home.
+For years, real estate agents have known that buyers respond more favorably to a property that has furniture and other decorations that simulate the feeling of a “lived-in” home, including picnic tables in the backyard.
 “Staging” a home to make it look this way has been an expensive proposition.
 Typically, the agent must pay for the setup, and of course, that cuts into profits.

 Now, a Rosemont, IL-based production company called VHT Studios (vht.com) is offering brokers and other businesses the ability to stage a house using virtual reality tools.

 VHT sends its photographers to a property to make professional images of the space, and then enhances the images with its Virtual Staging product, decorating vacant spaces in any style required, at a fraction of the cost.
 VHT also offers what it calls “Virtual Declutter,” removing clutter and “depersonalizing” living spaces; “Virtual Paint,” changing the appearance of any flat surface in a room; and “Virtual Redecorate,” transforming rooms with wide-ranging design styles and furnishings that it says are most likely to attract buyers.

 “You can’t sell a home unless buyers come and see the home, but they won’t come see it unless they see beautiful photographs that showcase the listing’s potential,” said Michael LaFido, broker associate, Conlon/Christie’s International Real Estate.
 “Virtual Staging is a great and much more affordable way to attract buyers’ attention by presenting how a home could look post-sale, whether it’s by neutralizing wall coverings, redecorating, removing expensive artwork or just getting rid of unsightly stuff.”